woodser/monero-ts/README.md

 ## How to Run Mocha Tests

 1. Download this project and install its dependenices.
-See [How to Run This Library](#how-to-run-this-library).
+See [How to Use This Library](#how-to-use-this-library).
 2. Run monero-wallet-rpc and monero-daemon-rpc.
 See [How to Run Monero RPC](#how-to-run-monero-rpc).
 3. Configure the appropriate RPC endpoints and authentication by modifying `WALLET_RPC_CONFIG` and `DAEMON_RPC_CONFIG` in [TestUtils.js](src/test/TestUtils.js).
 4. Run all tests: `npm test` or run tests by their description, e.g.: `node_modules/mocha/bin/mocha src/test/TestAll --grep "Can get transactions by hash" --timeout 2000000`

-## How to Build WebAssembly Files from Source
+## How to Build WebAssembly from Source

 This project uses WebAssembly to package and execute monero-core's source code for use in a browser or other WebAssembly-supported environment.